 How do I get a tent?
 Or where can I be at Spring Fest?

 Only certain areas around campus have been allocated for Spring Fest.
-Contact Danica if you would like your own tent.
-You are responsible for the cost but ordering is done as a group through Danica Kirkpatrick.
+Exhibitor Form #1 can be used to request a tent.
+You are responsible for the cost but ordering is done as a group through Amy Winger.

 How do I get power in my tent?
 Trash cans?
 Helium tanks?